joip1/PumpFunBumpBot/README.md

 # PumpFunBumpBot
-Free to use bump bot for your pump fun tokens
+Free to use bump bot for your pump fun tokens.

 # pump-fun-bump-bot

 This bot buy and sell automatically on pump.fun and raydium.